codingPhuc/Learning_Programming_vault/learning algebra road maps.md

 ## amount of time
+1. **Time Commitment**:

+    - Beginners: 14-20 weeks (3 hours/day, 5 days/week).
+    - With some gaps: ~2 months.
+    - Intensive study: Some individuals completed algebra through precalculus in a month by dedicating a chapter per night.
+- **College Courses:** At the community college level, introductory algebra courses often run for about 18 weeks.
+These courses may progress more rapidly than high school classes.

 **Formal Education Timeline:**

 - **High School Curriculum:** In the United States, the sequence typically includes Algebra I, Geometry, Algebra II, and Pre-Calculus, each spanning an academic year.
 This sequence usually takes four years, starting with Algebra I in 8th or 9th grade and culminating with Pre-Calculus in 11th or 12th grade.

     [Mathematics Stack Exchange](https://math.stackexchange.com/questions/2375702/how-long-will-it-take-to-learn-algebra-1-2-geometry-and-pre-calculus?utm_source=chatgpt.com)

-- **College Courses:** At the community college level, introductory algebra courses often run for about 18 weeks.
-These courses may progress more rapidly than high school classes.

     [Physics Forums](https://www.physicsforums.com/threads/how-fast-should-i-teach-myself-algebra.951962/?utm_source=chatgpt.com)